 Immerse yourself in the mountains and forest of the Grampians National Park, springing up from the surrounding plains.
-Explore the eco systems and learn about the diverse array of native plants and animals, some of which are unique to the area.
+Explore the local eco-systems and learn about the diverse array of native plants and animals, some of which are unique to the area.
 See evidence of Aboriginal people's long association with the Grampians at rock art sites throughout the park.
 Start your journey at Halls Gap, the gateway to the national park or make your own way in from one of the many surrounding towns.

 View from the top